SummaryRead the full fact sheet

 - Take note of the person’s toileting patterns and suggest they visit the toilet at times that are appropriate to their pattern.
 Making notes on how often the person urinates and defecates can also help you and your doctor or continence professional to recognise and assess the severity of problems such as constipation.

 - Consider keeping a portable commode by the bed if the toilet is too far away for the person to reliably reach in time.

 - Use disabled toilets if they are available when you are out.
 A disabled toilet is usually unisex and has room to fit two people.

 - Try to accommodate the person’s need for privacy whenever possible.
 If privacy isn’t possible, use a relaxed demeanour to set the mood.
 Humour may help to dispel embarrassment or upset.

-Hygiene suggestions for carers
+Hygiene suggestions for carers of people with incontinence

 - Wear disposable gloves (available from most supermarkets and pharmacies) when you are helping the person to clean up.

-- Wash the person’s skin afterwards with warm soapy water.
+- Wash the person’s skin afterwards with warm water.
 Pat dry and apply a barrier cream sparingly to prevent irritation.

 - Wash your hands thoroughly with soap and water afterwards, even if you wore disposable gloves.

 - Dispose of used pads and gloves appropriately.
 Do not flush pads or gloves down the toilet.